 He said to them, “Have you never read what David and those who were with him did when he was in need and hungry— how he entered the house of God in the time of Abiathar the high priest and ate the sacred bread—which is not lawful for anyone to eat except the priests—and also gave some to his companions?”
 Then He told them, “The Sabbath was made for man and not man for the Sabbath.
 Therefore, the Son of Man is Lord even of the Sabbath.”
 (Mark 2:23-28)

 In this passage, Jesus defends the activity of his disciples on the Sabbath, not with a parable, but by looking to an Old Testament example.
 That is apologetics.

-I’m trying to minimize Jesus’ use of stories and parables.
+I’m not trying to minimize Jesus’ use of stories and parables.
 They are an important part of his teaching.
 But to say that because he sometimes taught in parables that we should stick to just stories is not reasonable.
 Jesus was not afraid of using apologetics when the occasion called for it, and neither should we.